 South of Moor, Brunswick Street footpaths slightly broaden and this combined with fewer verandahs, less kerbside trading and the Atherton Gardens interface gives the street a wider calmer and more spacious feel.

-In addition to retail and commercial premises this precinct contains a number of important health and community services, along with key residential entries to Atherton Gardens.
+In addition to commercial premises this precinct contains a number of important health and community services, along with key residential entries to Atherton Gardens.

-There is an amount of recent street tree planting, and there is the most potential for further planting in this precinct for both trees and gardens beds.
+There is an amount of recent street tree planting, and rare potential for further planting in this precinct for both trees and gardens beds.

 The intersection with Gertrude Street is a key gateway into Fitzroy and intersects the Fitzroy Aboriginal Heritage Walking Trail.
+This intersection also provides a connection to the Exhibition Building and Gardens.

-Gertrude Street to Victoria Parade

-The Southern Precinct is anchored by the educational campus of Australian Catholic University and the St Vincent's Hospital precinct.
+Gertrude Street to Victoria Parade The Southern Precinct is anchored by the educational campus of Australian Catholic University and the St Vincent's Hospital precinct.
 Fine Victorian terraces flank the street and their setback and front gardens lends a treed domestic and calm feel to the streetscape.